 - Batteries not included

 There might be some difficulties assembling this recumbent bike, in part because in instructions aren’t well translated but also because the spring coils can be problematic.
-The steel construction and 4 kg flywheel suggest it will perform well for years to come, but the metric tracking on the LCD display might fail long before that time.
+All-in-all this is pretty good for a budget recumbent exercise bike.

 This V-fit recumbent bike has a magnetic flywheel resistance system designed to give you just the right workout every time.
 Adjustable displays help you track your workout.
 Non-slip oversize pedals ensure your feet always stay in place.
 Pulse sensors conveniently placed on the handlebars help you keep your heart rate in the appropriate cardio zone.